JacekDubikowski/build-your-own-framework/readme.md

 ### Implementation of the *ProcessorPlugin* for the *TransactionalPlugin*

-In the main part of the article, I omitted some code of the *TransactionalPlugin* related to the *ProcessorPlugin* implementation.
+In the main part of the text, I omitted some code of the *TransactionalPlugin* related to the *ProcessorPlugin* implementation.
 Now, you can see the missing parts of the code below.

 ```java